Mariángel Ruiz

-Mariángel Ruiz Torrealba (born 7 January 1980) is a Venezuelan actress, TV Host, fashion model and beauty pageant titleholder.
+Mariángel Ruiz Torrealba (born 7 January 1980) is a Venezuelan actress, tv host, singer, fashion model and beauty pageant titleholder.
 Winning Miss Venezuela 2002 as Miss Aragua, she then placed 1st runner-up at Miss Universe 2003.
-Ruiz has been the most publicized Miss Venezuela in the 21st century, having been compared to compatriot and Miss Universe 1996 Alicia Machado in terms of buzz generated in her entire pageant career.

 Pageant career

 Miss Venezuela 2002

-Ruiz actually tried twice for the Miss Venezuela title, the first time in 1998 when she did not even place into the top 120 candidates.
+Ruiz tried twice for the Miss Venezuela title, the first time in 1998 when she did not place in the top 120 candidates.
 In 2002, she won the preliminary casting in Maracay, becoming Miss Aragua 2002.
-For the national pageant, she was not a favorite and was predicted to place as finalist as best.
-Her most favorite years were Vanessa Fanesi (Yaracuy), Amara Barroeta (Distrito Capital), Solsiret Herrera (Monagas), and Driva Cedeño (Nueva Esparta), as well as Aida Yespica (Amazonas) and Maria Fernanda Leon (Portuguesa), the only candidates to ever compete twice in Miss Venezuela history (not including Miss Republica Bolivariana Venezuela 2000).
-Ruiz won the pageant in a shock outcome, which for the first time was judged entirely by former Miss Venezuela titleholders.
+Ruiz won the pageant, which for the first time was judged entirely by former Miss Venezuela titleholders.